yenyang/Anarchy/Anarchy/LongDescription.md

 ## Dependencies
 Unified Icon Library
+I18n Everywhere (Soft dependency required for loading languages other than English.)

 ## Donations
 If you want to say thank you with a donation you can do so on Paypal.

 ## Translations
 I am looking for volunteers to help translate the mod into the official languages.
 For those interested please find the project in the discord link.
 CSL2:CODEMODS -> mods-wip -> Anarchy: Translations.
-Full or Partial Localization: Spanish, German, Chinese Simplified, Brazilian Portuguese, Italian, Polish, Korean, and French.
+Full or Partial Localization: Spanish, German, Chinese Simplified, Brazilian Portuguese, Italian, Polish, Korean, Russian, and French.
 See credits for list of translators.

 # Detailed Descrption
 The mod also has: